Willow Park girl killed after being hit by SUV in driveway

 “Our hearts are heavy as we inform the Bearcat community of the loss of a student, “ Aledo Superintendent Derek Citty said in a news release.
 “The district will share more information regarding services when they become available.

-Officers responded to the accident about 7:30 p.m.
+The accident occurred about 7:30 p.m.
 Monday in the 500 block of Deer Pond Drive.

 West said the SUV pulled into the driveway and never saw the girl.